-- We are a clinical stage biopharmaceutical company with a history of financial losses.
-We expect to continue to incur significant losses for the foreseeable future and may never achieve or maintain cash self-sufficiency or profitability, which could result in a decline in the market value of our common stock. - Funds raised to date are not sufficient to support clinical development of MNPR-101 for radiopharmaceutical use in advanced cancers beyond the planned Phase 1 clinical trial and, if supported by positive data from the ongoing Phase 1b dose escalation study, continue the clinical development of camsirubicin and preclinical development of MNPR-202 and related compounds.
-If we are unable to raise enough funds within the next 12 months from the sale of our common stock or other financing efforts, or conclude a strategic agreement or collaboration such as out-licensing our product candidates, or enter into a clinical or commercial partnership, we will likely have to prioritize and/or terminate one or more programs.
-There can be no assurance that we will be able to secure such financing or find a suitable development partner on satisfactory terms. - The termination of our Validive clinical trial at the end of March 2023 resulted in a decrease in our stock price.
-The closing bid price of our stock fell below \$1.00 for more than 30 consecutive trading days and on August 28, 2023, we received a notice from Nasdaq stating that we were out of compliance with Nasdaq listing standards giving us 180 days to regain compliance.
-On February 27, 2024, we received a notice from Nasdaq granting us an additional 180-day period to regain compliance.
-If we do not regain compliance by August 26, 2024 or win an appeal to extend the deadline, we would face delisting or needing to do a reverse stock split and it may have serious adverse consequences on our stock price and our ability to raise funds, which may cause us to delay, restructure or otherwise reconsider our operations.
-If it is necessary to effect a reverse stock split to attempt to cure the bid price deficiency, the impacts on our stock price are uncertain and could be adverse. - We do not have and may never have any approved products on the market.
-Our business is highly dependent upon receiving marketing approvals from various U.S. and international governmental agencies and would be severely harmed if we are not granted approvals to manufacture and sell our product candidates. - Our clinical trials may not yield sufficiently conclusive results for regulatory agencies to approve the marketing and sale of our products, which would adversely affect our financial condition. - If we experience delays or difficulties in the enrollment of patients in clinical trials, our receipt of necessary regulatory approvals will be delayed or prevented, which could materially delay our program schedules and adversely affect our financial condition. - If we or our licensees, development collaborators, or suppliers are unable to manufacture our products in sufficient quantities or at defined quality specifications, or are unable to obtain regulatory approvals for the manufacturing facility, we may be unable to develop and/or meet demand for our products as well as lose time to market and potential revenues. - We rely on qualified third parties to conduct our active pharmaceutical ingredient manufacturing, our drug product manufacturing, non-clinical studies, and our clinical trials.
-If these third parties do not or cannot successfully carry out their contractual duties and meet expected deadlines or performance goals, the initiation or conduct of our clinical trials would be delayed and we may be unable to obtain regulatory approval for, or commercialize, our current product candidates or any future products, and our financial condition would be adversely affected. - Radiopharmaceutical technology is a relatively novel approach to cancer imaging and treatment, which may create significant and potentially unpredictable challenges for it, including the availability of radioisotopes, potential misconception about the safety of radiopharmaceuticals, and low market uptake due to its novelty.
-Perceptions of these challenges may make it more difficult to raise funding as we focus efforts on our radiopharmaceutical program.
+- We are a clinical stage biopharma company with a history of financial losses.
+We expect to continue to incur significant losses for the foreseeable future and may never achieve or maintain cash self-sufficiency or profitability, which could result in a decline in the market value of our common stock. - Our ability to raise sufficient funds in order for us to support continued clinical, regulatory and commercial development of our programs and to make contractual future milestone payments, as well as our ability to further raise additional funds in the future to support any existing or future product candidate programs through completion of clinical trials, the approval processes and, if applicable, commercialization. - Although a completed pivotal Phase 3 trial with ALXN1840 met its primary endpoint as described in this report, Alexion Pharmaceuticals, Inc ("Alexion") terminated the ALXN1840 program in Wilson disease based on a review of results from the Phase 2 mechanistic trials and discussions with the regulatory authorities.
+In the near term, we will focus on assembling a regulatory package and submitting an NDA, all with uncertain outcomes. - The regulatory approval process can be lengthy, expensive and uncertain.
+The U.S. Food and Drug Administration ("FDA") and other regulatory agencies around the world may require us to perform additional nonclinical and/or clinical studies to obtain ALXN1840 approval, which we may be unable to raise sufficient capital to complete or the results of which may not meet clinical and/or statistical significance required by the FDA and other regulatory agencies. - We do not have and may never have any approved products on the market.
+Our business is highly dependent upon receiving marketing approvals from various U.S. and international governmental agencies and would be severely harmed if we are not granted approvals to manufacture and sell our product candidates. - Our clinical trials may not yield sufficiently conclusive results for regulatory agencies to approve the marketing and sale of our products, which would adversely affect our financial condition. - If we experience delays or difficulties in the enrollment of patients in clinical trials, our receipt of the necessary regulatory approvals will be delayed or prevented, which could materially delay or terminate our program schedules and adversely affect our financial condition. - If we or our licensees, development collaborators, or suppliers are unable to manufacture our products in sufficient quantities and/or at defined quality specifications, or are unable to obtain regulatory approvals for the manufacturing facility, we may be unable to develop and to meet the demand for our products as well as lose time to market and associated potential revenues. - We rely on qualified third parties to conduct our active pharmaceutical ingredient manufacturing, our drug product manufacturing, non-clinical studies, and clinical trials.
+If these third parties do not or cannot successfully carry out their contractual duties and meet expected deadlines or performance goals, the initiation or conduct of our clinical trials would be delayed and we may be unable to obtain regulatory approval for, or commercialize, our current product candidates or any future products, which would adversely affect our financial condition. - Radiopharmaceutical technology is a relatively novel approach to cancer imaging and treatment, which may create significant and potentially unpredictable challenges for such technology, including the availability of radioisotopes, potential misconception about its safety, and low market uptake due to its novelty.
+Perceptions of these challenges may pose funding challenges as we devote efforts to our radiopharmaceutical programs.